Slide template built on Touying for the University of Copenhagen.

 This theme is NOT affiliated with the University of Copenhagen.
 The logo is the property of the University of Copenhagen.

 ucph-nielsine-touying is a Touying theme for creating presentation slides in Typst, adhering to the core principles of the style guide of the University of Copenhagen, Denmark (Danish).
-It is an unofficial theme and it is NOT affiliated with the University of Copenhagen.
+It is an unofficial theme.

-This theme was partly created using components from typslides and touying-unistra-pristine.
+This theme was partly created using components from touying-unistra-pristine and typslides.

 Getting Started